heyitsuzair/ecommerce-backend-laravel/README.md

-This Ecommerce Backend Is Under Development By M.UZAIR.
+This Ecommerce Backend Is Developed By M.UZAIR.
 Made With :heart: By UZAIR.